mercadopago/sdk-js/README.md

 ## Checkout Off Web

 #### Initializing the Checkout
-To initialize the checkout you need to call the `.checkout` function from the SDK along with some options
+To initialize the checkout you need to call the `.checkout` function from the SDK along with some options.

 ##### Checkout